Quick Answer

 con.load_extension("spatial")

-# Query 50M parcels without loading into memory
+# Query a large parcel set without loading it into memory

 result = con.execute("""